Happy to Help!

 The Corporation has constituted an Executive Council comprising of Chairman & Managing Director, the Functional Directors and the SBU Heads of the Corporation.
 This council discusses important issues concerning the organization, analyses the same and recommend the ‘way forward’ in respect of matters discussed.
 Emphasis is laid on team approach, mutual support of functions and joint deliberations on issues by the council which has enhanced further the decision making process.
 It has thus facilitated an integrated thinking process and an aligned approach across the Corporation for achieving the Corporate Vision and each one of the aspirational aspects contained in the Vision Statement.

-The Corporation has well documented Limits of Authority Manual, Purchase Manual, Chart of Accounts, etc.,facilitating the decentralized decision making process throughout the organization spread out throughout the country at various levels of the organization.
+The Corporation has well documented Limits of Authority Manual, Procurement Manual, Chart of Accounts, etc.,facilitating the decentralized decision making process throughout the organization spread out throughout the country at various levels of the organization.

-The LAM lays down the authorities that can be exercised at various levels i.e. the Board, Committee of Functional Directors, the Executive Committee, the Contracts Committee, the Bids Committee and the senior individual positions etc. for different activities of the Corporation.
+The EAM lays down the authorities that can be exercised at various levels i.e. the Board, Committee of Functional Directors, the Executive Committee, the Contracts Committee, the Bids Committee and the senior individual positions etc. for different activities of the Corporation.
 The manual is divided into segments representing different functions like Sales, Crude & Shipping, Capital Projects, Operations & Distribution, Finance, HR etc., and provides for a decision making process through various committees as above, represented by inter-functional groups including Finance.
 This ensures a transparent well considered and streamlined decision making process adhering to the laid down systems and procedures and thereby leaving no room for arbitrariness.

 The endeavor is always on building trust with shareholders, employees, Customers and other stakeholders based on the basic principles of Corporate Governance i.e. transparency, fairness, disclosure and accountability.